instadeepai/jumanji/docs/environments/predator_prey.md

 ## Reward

-Rewards can be either sparse or proximity-based.

-### Sparse
+Rewards are generated for each agent individually.
+They are generally dependent on proximity, so their scale can depend on agent density and interaction ranges.

-- `predators`: jax array (float) of shape `(num_predators,)`, predators are rewarded a fixed amount for coming into contact with a prey agent.
-If they are in contact with multiple prey, only the nearest agent is selected.
+- `predators`: jax array (float) of shape `(num_predators,)`, individual predator agent rewards.
-- `prey`: jax array (float) of shape `(num_predators,)`, prey are penalised a fix negative amount if they come into contact with a predator agent.

-### Proximity

-- `predators`: jax array (float) of shape `(num_predators,)`, predators are rewarded with an amount scaled linearly with the distance to the prey agents, summed over agents in range.
-- `prey`: jax array (float) of shape `(num_predators,)`, prey are penalised by an amount scaled linearly with distance from predator agents, summed over all predators in range.
+- `prey`: jax array (float) of shape `(num_prey,)`, individual prey rewards.